Dasharo/docs/docs/osf-trivia-list/dasharo.md

 ### Dasharo Clean and Simple Code

+* Each supported platform has its own branches in Dasharo's coreboot repository:
+    - `<board_name>/develop`, e.g. `msi_ms7d25/develop`, used for bug fixes and
+    development of new features.
+    - `<board_name>/release`, e.g. `msi_ms7d25/release`, contains only the
+    released and validated code.
+It is used to build the firmware binaries distributed to the community through Dasharo releases.
+* Each supported platform has a build scripts included in Dasharo's coreboot repository to simplify the complex build instructions

 ### Dasharo Long Term Maintenance

 * We provide long term maintenance - coreboot community for various reasons, do